giantswarm/gitops-template/README.md

 ## Configuring extra validation and diff previews on GitHub

-With this repository, we're also including two GitHub workflows, that can make your work with this repo easier:
+With this repository, we're also including a GitHub workflow, that can make your work with this repo easier.
+It is available in the [validate.yaml](.github/workflows/validate.yaml) file.
+It offers the following
+jobs:

+- `check_pre_commit`: it runs all the `pre-commit` validation checks,
-1. [validate.yaml](.github/workflows/validate.yaml), which uses a set of tools like linters and Kubernetes YAML validators to make sure that your code is valid YAML and produces final manifests understandable to Kubernetes.
-It attaches validation report as a comment to your PR.
+- `validate`: templates all your `Kustomizations` available in `workload_clusters` and passes the output through a YAML and Kubernetes objects linters to make sure that your code is valid YAML and produces final manifests understandable to Kubernetes.
+It attaches a validation report as a comment to your PR.
-1. [diff-preview.yaml](.github/workflows/diff-preview.yaml), which renders all your manifests and does a diff against your `main` branch, then attaches the diff as a comment to your PR.
+- `get_diff`: it templates your changed manifests and compares them to a templated version without your changes, then it generates and saves a diff between the two and attaches it to your PR
+- `test on kind`: deploys a full `flux` installation to a test `kind` cluster, then deploys your `Kustomizations` there to verify if they are deployed fine.
+It checks if all the `Kustomizations` are reconciled as expected and additionally if all the statements present in `tests/ats/assertions` are also available in objects in the cluster.

+### `test-on-kind` validation step - additional information

+This validation step offers some broader possibilities for validation, but also requires extra configuration.

+#### Validation option

+By default, this test checks if all the `Kustomization` objects except the ones defined in `GITOPS_IGNORED_OBJECTS` environment variable are successfully reconciled in the cluster.

+Additionally, every file present in `tests/ats/assertions/exists` is loaded and verified.
+Each of these files has to contain one or more YAML description of objects of Kubernetes objects you expect to be present in the cluster after your Kustomizations are deployed.
+Each object has to have `kind:`, `metadata.name` and `metadata.namespace` (if it's a namespace-scoped object) defined.
+The rest of object definition is arbitrary, but every property specified in the assertions file must be also present (and have exactly the same value) as the property of the object present in cluster.

+#### Configuration

+This build step requires additional configuration using the following environment variables:

+- `GITOPS_FLUX_APP_VERSION`: the version of [flux-app](https://github.com/giantswarm/flux-app/releases)
+  version provided by Giant Swarm
+- `GITOPS_INIT_NAMESPACES`: namespaces used for testing need to be initialized (RBAC permissions) before they can be used; as such this variable needs to hold a comma separated list of namespaces, where you want to deploy `Kustomization` objects during the test (example: `default,org-org-name`)
+- `GITOPS_IGNORED_OBJECTS`: a comma-separated list of (namespaced) Flux objects that are expected to have a failed state during the test (example - a Kustomization that targets an external cluster:
+  "default/clusters-mapi-out-of-band-no-flux-direct")
+- `GITOPS_MASTER_GPG_KEY`: this variable needs to be a secret (unless you know what you're doing) and needs to contain a base64 encoded private master GPG key (armor-encoded, including `-----BEGIN...` and `-----END...` header and footer) for your `sops` configuration.
+It is recommended to set it as a repository secret on github (tho job is configured to pick up this secret by default).

 ## Contributing